fuzzy-tribble/meche-copilot/CONTRIBUTING.md

 # END: EXPLAINER FILES/FOLDERS

 # START: USER FACING FILES/FOLDERS
-├── data # the only folder users should ever touch (they put their projects designs and submittals here) │   ├── demo-01 # the demo project folder with 3 things (designs, submittals, and scope) │   ├── demo1-ws-answers.xlsx # only here during development to make sure the agent retreives the correct data (the answers the agent should return in its filled out worksheet)
+├── data # the folder that contains project/session data (project folder, templates and output worksheets, final reports, annotated pdfs, etc)
+│   ├── demo-01 # the users project folder (this one is called demo-01) 3 things (designs, submittals, and scope)
-│   └── templates # equipment templates (used to determine what specs to look for) ├── cli-config.yaml # ...
-├── session-config.yaml # ...
-├── .env # ...
+│   └── templates # equipment templates (used to determine what specs to look for given a piece of equipment) ├── cli-config.yaml # the configs for the CLI interface (fonts/welcome/done messages/etc) ├── session-config.yaml # the configs for the session (additional agent prompts, location of files/folders, etc) ├── .env # user and/or devs will need to create this
 # END: USER FACING FILES/FOLDERS

 # START: MECHE COPILOT CODE
-├── meche_copilot # all the meche_copilot code
+├── meche_copilot # all meche_copilot code
-│   ├── chains
-│   ├── cli
-│   ├── get_comparison_results.py
+│   ├── chains # custom langchain chains for reading designs, submittals, etc │   ├── cli # scripts for the CLI interface (generate-ws, fillout-ws, generate-report, generate-annots) │   ├── get_comparison_results.py
 │   ├── get_eq_specs_and_comps.py
 │   ├── get_equipment_results.py
-│   ├── pdf_helpers
+│   ├── pdf_helpers # things to help deal with pdfs (parsing, annotating, etc)
-│   ├── schemas.py
+│   ├── schemas.py # pydantic schemas for the data
-│   └── utils
+│   └── utils # utility functions (dataframe chunking, etc)
-├── tests
+├── tests # all meche_copilot tests
-│   ├── _test_data
+│   ├── _test_data # data for running tests
-│   ├── data.py
+│   ├── _test_results # outputs for tests that write to disk
 │   ├── evals # agent evals (partially complete -- needs work)
-│   ├── foo_test.py
-│   ├── helpers
-│   ├── integration_tests # TODO: need to write integration tests
 │   └── unit_tests # all unit tests (main file name with _test.py suffix)
 # END: MECHE COPILOT CODE

 # START: DEV CONTAINER/DEVELOPMENT FILES/FOLDERS
-├── .devcontainer # ...
-├── Dockerfile # ...
+├── .devcontainer # the configs for launching the dev container ├── Dockerfile # production build dockerfile
-├── dev.Dockerfile #
+├── dev.Dockerfile # dev build dockerfile
-├── Makefile # ...
-├── poetry.toml # poetry config
+├── Makefile # makefile for running linting and other things TODO: needs work ├── poetry.toml # poetry config
 ├── pyproject.toml # poetry config
+# END: DEV CONTAINER/DEVELOPMENT FILES/FOLDERS
 ```

+## Major TODOs Before V1 Release

+**Contributing in places with TODO tags is preferred (but not required)**

+In addition to TODOs found in the codebase, the following are areas need development work:

+- **Tests**:
+    + unit tests: only some unit tests are complete, some are scaffolded, and some are missing.
+    + evals: evals are partially complete and need to be finished

+- **Generate annots script**: the script that generates annotations from the excel sheet notes needs to be written.
+All of the components to do it are dont but we are waiting for the project owner to provide examples of how engineering annotations should look stylistically.

+- **Linting**: Started a Makefile to make it easy for devs (and later github actions) to run linting and things but didn't finish this.
+This needs to be robust before release.

+- **Usage Scripts**: Currently the main scripts that the user runs are generate-ws, fillout-ws, generate-report and generate-annots (see pyproject.toml).
+However it would be nice to have a script for preprocessing the data for the ```ReadDesignChain``` and ```ReadSubmittalChain``` in case users want to just run those individually and not wait for the whole generate-ws/fillout-ws/etc workflow.
+(Also fillout-ws can take a while depending on the size of the submittal so it would be nice to have a way to run that separately as well)

+- **Docs**: We need to write documentation for the codebase.
+This should be done using Jupyter Notebooks and Sphinx (on readthedocs).
+The docs should be written in a way that allows for easy contribution from the community.

+- **Data**: More data to populate the equipment template database is helpful

+- **Graphical User Interface**: we decided to just use a CLI for the MVP but if you feel like building out a simple GUI that would be cool.

 ## Contributing Instructions